davidthings/twitch-mon/web/README.md

 - Gap highlighting:
   - When a time gap exceeds ~1.5× the polling interval, a placeholder {x, y: null, gap: true} is injected and rendered as a shaded markArea.

+## Chatters: behavior and implementation

+- Primary chart: per-user presence timeline recorded continuously (online and offline).
+- Visualization:
+  - Each chatter is a row; horizontal bars indicate intervals when the user is present in the current chat list.
+  - Rows are ordered with currently present users first, then alphabetical.
+  - X-axis is time and initially spans roughly the last hour plus a small forward pad.
+Y-axis ticks are hidden; user labels appear in tooltips.
+- Interaction:
+  - Session chips mirror the viewers chart: OFFLINE (when not live), the active LIVE session, and up to 5 recent finished sessions.
+  - Selecting a session only sets the time window on the x-axis.
+Data is not filtered; pre/post-online presence remains visible in the window.
+- Timezone:
+  - Uses the same timezone control as charts.
+"System" uses the browser tz; supports search, aliases (e.g., PST → America/Los_Angeles), and recents.
+- Live updates:
+  - Polls Helix Get Chatters every 10s (paged, safety cap 10 pages).
+When a user appears, a new segment opens; when they disappear, the segment is closed with an end timestamp.
+Open segments render to "now".
+- Sessionization:
+  - Live session id comes from Get Streams (`stream.started_at`).
+Session chips are used purely for navigation of the time window; recording continues regardless of online status.
+- Rendering details:
+  - Implemented with an ECharts custom series that renders rectangles per interval, with universal transitions and resize on mount/update.

 ## Session management

 - Session definition: a contiguous online period.
 A session begins when Twitch `Get Streams` reports the channel online and ends when it goes offline.